 These instructions are for overhead doors with two duplex spring systems - one on each half of the door - that are mechanically joined together with the help of a coupler in the middle where the two solid shafts meet.
 Though these instructions may be helpful with other setups, some of these steps may be incorrect and even dangerous if they are applied to other systems.

 One common difficulty in determining whether a spring in a duplex system is actually broken is that you cannot see the inner springs.
 One way to determine whether this spring is broken or not is to weigh the overhead door.
-Typically, when the door is closed, it will weight under 20 lbs, even if the springs are not adjusted properly.
-If it weighs much more than 20 lbs, you probably have an inner spring that is broken.
+Typically, when the door is closed, it will weigh under 20 pounds, even if the springs are not adjusted properly.
+If it weighs much more than 20 pounds, you probably have an inner spring that is broken.

 2. Unplug or cut the power to the operator.
 Many older operators are hardwired, and you may have to flip a fuse.

 3. Disengage the operator.
-On older operators, you may have to instead remove the drawbar arm.
+On older operators, you may have to remove the drawbar arm instead.

-4. Set the pressure guages on the oxy-acetylene tanks.
-The oxygen should be at 20 psi and the acetylene should be at five psi.
+4. Set the pressure gauges on the oxy-acetylene tanks.
+The oxygen should be at 20 psi, and the acetylene should be at five psi.